CodeYourFuture/immersive-go-course/website/content/workbooks/workbook-6.md

 The CYF+ Immersive Engineering Programme is an intensive three month course.
 There's a lot to get through and you'll need to hit the ground running.
 To prepare for this exciting opportunity, you will:

+## Computers

+TODO: Add background reading on how computers work.

 ## Linux

 - [ ] Play [the Bandit](https://overthewire.org/wargames/bandit/) - you must be able to complete up to level 20 (repeatedly)